 But then by the end of the first volume, he’s still short for his age, but the way he’s drawn and moves, he’s probably a foot-taller, all told, based on how he’s drawn:

-He’s really figured out how he wants to draw these characters, and they become shonen heroes by the end, even though they’re all little kids running around.
+By the end of volume 1, Kishimoto has really figured out how he wants to draw these characters, and they become shonen heroes by the end, even though they’re all little kids running around.

 Meanwhile, Christopher also talks about the language of shonen fight manga, riffing off of something David was talking about a few episodes back.
 You can see every movement in this sequence which features Kakashi and Sasuke fighting, and totally follow it: